apache/mynewt-site/docs/os/get_started/project_create.md

 ```
 Type `r` at the `(gdb)` prompt to run the project.
 You will see an output indicating that the hal_gpio pin is toggling between 1 and 0 in a simulated blink.

-If you natively install the toolchain, you can either use `newt run` or call the binary directly. `newt run` is the expected way to call things.
+If you natively install the toolchain, you can either use `newt run` or call the binary directly.
+Generally, `newt run` is the expected way to call things.

 ```
 $ ./bin/targets/my_blinky_sim/app/apps/blinky/blinky.elf